300+ General knowledge questions and answers to choose from for your virtual quiz

 Be the king or queen of the quiz by using asking these questions for your audience...

-During the lockdown, we’ve all taken part in so many quizzes that it’s becoming a little difficult to come up with any questions we haven’t seen before.
+If there’s one thing that most people have done a lot more of during lockdown, it’s quizzing!
+From the very start of us all being holed up in our homes, quizzes of every type have sprung up across the internet.
+From friends and family to work colleagues, everyone is quizzing to help stay in touch and give a sense of structure to otherwise unwieldily group video chats!

-And with quizzes happening via Zoom, Teams, Houseparty or any other means, sometimes we just need a big pile of quiz questions we can quickly use.
+And with quizzes happening via Zoom, Teams, Houseparty or any other means, sometimes we just need a big pile of quiz questions we can quickly use, just in case those words you were dreading come: “it’s your turn to be quizmaster!”

 General knowledge questions and answers